What’s on this page?

 Some places are very touristy indeed but well, they are busy for a reason sometimes.
 Some must be done I think but watch out the time of the year as some can be very packed in holidays season, almost ruining the beauty of the place.
 Maybe consider doing some key attractions off season.

-Some attractions are popular because people are on holidays and don’t have time to look for equally beautiful and cheaper alternatives.
+Some attractions are popular because people are on holidays and don’t have time to look for equally beautiful and cheaper alternatives nearby.
 Look what’s around that spot, is it a similar landscape?
 It might be worth visiting what’s around, you will quickly lose the tourists.

 Use a local agency.
 Many hostels will offer tours and activities.
 Sometimes it could be a good way because they get special group deals but quite often, you can find better rates or similar ones going to a local agency straight away, and with chance of having less people doing it with you.
 Get some infos from hostels but go out and search for local agencies too!

-I will try not to repeat myself too much here, referring to what has already been said in the Travel Independently section.
+I will try not to repeat myself too much here, referring to what I have already said in the Travel Independently section.

 Doing things on your own makes an even bigger difference in a touristy place.
 Obviously, the more tourists, the more idiot innocent tourists, the more you get greedy organisations trying to make money.
 So it is even more important to organise yourself your visit to a must do attraction.